Volunteer Initiatives Program

 - Be at least 18 years of age

-- Be a US Citizen or a Legal Resident
+- Be a US citizen or legal permanent resident

 For more information about the “Communicators on Patrol” program please contact the Office of Public Affairs and request to speak to Officer Rafael Pantoja or Officer Muzaffar Siddiqi at 713-308-3200.